SoTrxII/encode-box/Readme.md

 1. A new job is received as an HTTP request containing [an encoding job](#job-format)
 2. A job will contains references to assets located in the remote object storage.
 These assets are downloaded on the local file system
 3. Using FFMPEG, the encoding is performed.
 While encoding, [progress events](#progress-event) are emitted on the specified topic of the event broker (see [configuration](#configuration))
 4. Once the encoding is finished, the resulting video is uploaded back onto the remote object storage.
-All downloaded/created file are deleted after this.
+All downloaded/created files are deleted after this.
 ![architecture](./resources/images/high-level-architecture.png)